Kamian404/Yrni-Shares/README.md

 <br><br>
 ## "No player named Yrni-Antonidas is currently online."

 Join the in-game community to work around this.
-The current invite code is always in my status posts on Discord and here: `74rRqa3tNdp`
+The current invite code is always in my status posts on Discord and here: `RKpPeGMHgXD`
 <br><br>

 ## **Quality of life Macro**